AdobeDocs/experience-manager-learn.en/help/forms/ic-print-channel-tutorial/partnine.md

 seo-title: Adding table to contributions section
 description: This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
 seo-description: This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
-uuid: 9475e769-a3f8-4aec-9b46-e0dc182b78a0
-products: SG_EXPERIENCEMANAGER/6.4/FORMS
-topic-tags: adaptive_documents
-discoiquuid: 36c1f67f-b5bb-431e-893c-fd5032918dd7
-index: y
-internal: n
-snippet: y

 ---

-# Adding table to contributions section{#adding-table-to-contributions-section}
+# Adding table to contributions section

-This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
+In this part, we will add a table to the contributions section.
+Please refer to [Using Tables in Print Channel](/help/forms/interactive-communications/table-in-print-channel-documents-video-use.md) for more details on using tables in print channel document.

 Login to AEM Forms and navigate to Adobe Experience Manager &gt; Forms &gt; Forms & Documents.